Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 2 Juni 2025 12.31.39 UTC
+- WIB: Senin, 2 Juni 2025 13.42.03 UTC
-- WITA: Senin, 2 Juni 2025 13.31.39 UTC
+- WITA: Senin, 2 Juni 2025 14.42.03 UTC
-- WIT: Senin, 2 Juni 2025 14.31.39 UTC
+- WIT: Senin, 2 Juni 2025 15.42.03 UTC

 Kutipan Inspiratif:
-"I'm in favor of any technology that makes my work available to the reading public at a reasonable price."
+"Success is no accident.
+It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing or learning to do."

-Kategori: technology
+Kategori: success